 The design features located in the rear part of the house are usually less significant; you can demolish a part of it to make way for an extension.

-If you are struggling to identify the design features that you should preserve, talk to your architect or ask help from the local council planner.
+If you are struggling to identify the design features that you should preserve, talk to your designer or ask help from the local council planner.